Is There a Dimmer Outlook Ahead for GrafTech International Ltd. (EAF)?

 JP Morgan gave a rating of “Overweight” to EAF, setting the target price at $18 in the report published on June 16th of the previous year.

-Volatility was left at 4.05%, however, over the last 30 days, the volatility rate increased by 3.22%, as shares surge +12.30% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -4.55% lower at present.
+Volatility was left at 4.19%, however, over the last 30 days, the volatility rate increased by 4.38%, as shares sank -0.57% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -15.94% lower at present.

-During the last 5 trading sessions, EAF rose by +1.97%, which changed the moving average for the period of 200-days by -29.00% in comparison to the 20-day moving average, which settled at $7.19.
-In addition, GrafTech International Ltd. saw -34.40% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, EAF fell by -9.61%, which changed the moving average for the period of 200-days by -35.85% in comparison to the 20-day moving average, which settled at $7.23.
+In addition, GrafTech International Ltd. saw -41.17% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading